Wednesday, August 24, 2011

 Thoughts for a new movement in popular music

 I've been reading about the Stuckists, and how they define themselves in relation to today's postmodernists.
 I can't say I'm on board with all their principles, but I admire the underlying conviction.
-This got me thinking about my own creative intentions, and what values I would like to pass on if I could spearhead a new movement of my own in popular music.
+This got me thinking about my own creative intentions, and what values I'd like to pass on if I could spearhead a new movement of my own in popular music.
 My thoughts aren't fully formed on the matter just yet, but the foundational ideal would be the betterment of each individual, be they creator or listener.

 Let me be clear that I'm not talking about betterment through esoteric understanding, such as being able to identify a lyric written in homage to this or that obscure post-punk band.
 I mean betterment through the development of knowledge, skills, and character traits that will continue to be useful in any scene, amongst any group, for the entirety of one's life.
 I'm optimistic that the time is ripe for a movement based on this principle.
 Here are some reasons: